babacar1033/CSCI-4061-project-2/Template/README.md

 x500 : diouf006, aryax014, awalx003
 Project Group Name: Project Group 32

-- The purpose of your program: The purpose of our program is to implement the functions of the Map Reduce Algorithm that involve Inter-Process Communication. *FINISH*
+- The purpose of your program: The purpose of our program is to take an input file and figure out how many duplicates of each word there are in the file.
+In order to accomplish this task, some functions use Inter-Process Communication in order to send data from the file to different processes.

-- How to compile the program: One can compile our program by first using the command "make" in a shell.
+- How to compile the program:

-- What exactly your program does:
+	1) Use the command "make clean" in a shell.
+	2) In that same shell, use the command "make mapreduce"
+	3) In that same shell, use the command "make t1"

+- What exactly your program does: Our program first reads individual strings from an input file and adds them to a string that represents chunkData and cannot exceed 1024 bytes.
+This process repeats until the input file is completely read.
+Then, the master process

 - Any assumptions outside this document:
+	1) We have modified the main() function in mapreduce.c so that we can open a message queue, get a message ID and close the message queue.

 - Contribution by each member of the team:
 	-Contribution by Babacar Diouf: